When searching primarily for journal articles (some books are also indexed):

 Consult these resources to help you write your literature review.

 Short 3-minute video explaining how to synthesize literature when writing a literature review

 The Wheaton College writing center (located on the 1st floor of Buswell Library) has resources to help you with writing and formatting your paper.

-Zotero is a reference manager that can not only hell you organize your research resource but it can also help you with formatting in-text citations and your bibliography.
+Zotero is a reference manager that can not only help you organize your research resource but it can also help you with formatting in-text citations and your bibliography.

 Citation style guides